aniass/world-happiness-report-analysis/README.md

 The project contains 'World happiness report' analysis from  three years (2015-2017).
 The analysis has done with SQL and python libraries.

 ### Dataset
-The dataset come from [Kaggle](https://www.kaggle.com/datasets/unsdsn/world-happiness).
+The dataset contains details of the 'World Happiness report' reports from five years (2015-2019).
+It comes from Kaggle and can be find [here](https://www.kaggle.com/datasets/unsdsn/world-happiness).

 ## Technologies